orobertg/sqlchatbot/Readme.md

 # Use CTL+C to interrupt the streamlit app server and exit

 # Docker
+# copy .env_template .env if you haven't done so
+cp .env_template .env
 docker-compose up --build

 # Rebuild Clean if needed